szaumoor/ZSTweaks/ZSTweaks/README.md

 Please bear in mind that this component should be installed after tweaks that affect these spells, especially if they add new effects to them; otherwise, this tweak will only work partially, and inconsistent results could ensue.
 For this reason, this component is not included as part of the component that installs the whole group of components.

-**Component 1532:** Make unenchanted bracers, belts, and boots grant +1 HP, so they're not just garbage used only for RP purposes
+**Component 1532:** Make all bracers, belts and boots grant +1 HP, so unenchanted variants aren't just garbage

 I do not like gear that you can wear without any effect whatsoever.
 I can live with rings that don't do that, because there's no reasonable benefit to just wearing a ring.
 Therefore, wearing unenchanted belts, boots, and bracers will grant the wearer +1 HP which I think is reasonable enough, and it doesn't change balance much.